lancedb/lancedb/docs/src/fts.md

 ## Current limitations

 1. Currently we do not yet support incremental writes.
-   If you add data after fts index creation, it won't be reflected in search results until you do a full reindex.
+   If you add data after FTS index creation, it won't be reflected in search results until you do a full reindex.

-2. We currently only support local filesystem paths for the fts index.
+2. We currently only support local filesystem paths for the FTS index.
    This is a tantivy limitation.
 We've implemented an object store plugin but there's no way in tantivy-py to specify to use it.